cbmr-data/cbmr-data.github.io/esrum/source/usage/access/access.rst

 access.

 Please note that access to (GDPR) protected data managed by DAP requires additional approval from the data owners.
-We will guide you through this process if you request access to a protected dataset.
+For more information, please see the :ref:`p_human_cohorts` for an overview of available datasets and for instructions on how to apply for access.

 Once you have been granted access to Esrum or a related resource you will receive an automated email that ``Changes to your Identity were